Central Arizona Water Conservation District (CAWCD)

 In 1985, Title 48 was created (entitled “Special Taxing Districts”).
 CAWCD statutes were transferred from Title 45 to Title 48 by Laws 1985, Chapter 190, Section 24.
 Current statutory authority may be found at A.R.S. §§48-3701 to 48-3784.

 The Central Arizona Project is a 336-mile long aqueduct system, stretching from Lake Havasu City to Tucson, that delivers approximately 1.5 million acre-feet of Colorado River water to certain areas of the state.
 Construction of the CAP canal began in 1973 and was completed 20 years later.
 CAP water is used by cities, water utilities, agricultural districts and Native American communities throughout central and southern Arizona.

-The CAWCD is a multi-county water district (Maricopa, Pima and Pinal counties) formed to manage the Central Arizona Project (CAP) and to repay the federal government for costs of constructing the CAP.
+The CAWCD is a multi-county water district (Maricopa, Pima and Pinal counties) formed to contract with the U.S. Secretary of the Interior to deliver CAP water; operate, maintain and manage the Central Arizona Project (CAP); and to repay the federal government for costs of constructing the CAP.
 The CAWCD is also responsible for planning and implementing projects to supply its district with water.
 It operates the Central Arizona Groundwater Replenishment District (CAGRD) and several recharge facilities.